GoogleCloudPlatform/community/tutorials/setting-up-redis.md

    a commonly used setting.
 When bound to `127.0.0.1`, Redis will only accept connections from the local machine running Redis -- meaning your application would have to reside on the same machine as the Redis server.

+1. Scroll down to the line that begins with `# requirepass`.

+1. Uncomment `# requirepass` and add a strong password (see the 'SECURITY' section of the [Redis configuration file example](http://download.redis.io/redis-stable/redis.conf) for details):

+         requirepass [REPLACE_WITH_YOUR_STRONG_PASSWORD]

+   The `bind 0.0.0.0` setting you made in step 3 makes your instance publicly accessible.
+This requires you to add a strong password to protect your instance from unauthorized access and malicious activities.

 1. Save the file and exit the editor.